Dan Siedell: Who's Afraid of Modern Art?

 Rather than a forced dialogue between Christianity and modern art, we see two genuine, agenda-less loves of both, striving to come to terms with each other in an honest, profound, and emotionally charged way.

 The talk is based on the first chapter of Siedell’s forthcoming book of the same title, a collection of essays and reviews on art in conversation with theology to be published by Cascade Books, an imprint of Wipf & Stock publishers, scheduled to be released next fall.

 The book will also feature a foreword by L.A.—based artist Robyn O’Neil, with whom Siedell has worked closely and whose work was included in the 2004 Whitney Biennial and represented by New York dealer, Susan Inglett Gallery.

 This talk is open to the public.
 Free tickets are required for the public and students.

 Transportation to 56 Broadway & Exchange Place:

 In the heart of New York City, The King's College is an accredited, Christian liberal arts college.
-Using a biblical worldview and great works in politics, philosophy, and economics, we are educating the next generation of leaders for America and the world.
+Using a biblical worldview and great works in politics, philosophy, and economics, we are educating the next generation of leaders for America.

 In order to purchase these tickets in installments, you'll need an Eventbrite account.
 Log in or sign up for a free account to continue.